Of all the diseases of dogs and cats, why do we mention heart disease in our vaccination reminders? The reasons are:

 Sometimes a puppy or kitten’s valve doesn’t form properly (mitral or tricuspid valve dysplasia), other times it gets misshapen with age (acquired mitral insufficiency).
 Either way, some blood flows backwards into the atrium instead of forwards into the arteries when the heart ventricle contracts.

-Sometimes a puppy can be born with a narrowing of a valve (aortic or pulmonic stenosis) which causes a partial obstruction to blood flow.
+Sometimes a puppy can be born with a narrowing near a valve (aortic or pulmonic stenosis) which causes a partial obstruction to blood flow.

 Heart muscle defects